Mitigating the barren plateau problem in linear optics: The barren plateau problem in linear optics

-where $A, B, \phi$ are constants depending upon details of the rest of the interferometer and $\omega = |a - b|$ is the frequency (see appendix \ref{app:cost_landscape}).
-This result holds regardless of the observable $H$ used in Eq.~\eqref{eq:general_cost_function}, the input state, the number of particles or the size and layout of the interferometer, and it reduces the severity of barren plateaus which will be shown in Sec.~\ref{sec:barren_plateaus}.
-In this paper we work with frequencies of $\omega = 1$ only and we refer to this as a \textit{fermionic cost landscape} as Sec.~\ref{sec:fermion_sampling} will make clear.
-See Fig.~\ref{fig:rotosolve_minimum} for an example produced using an exact wavefunction simulation where the barren plateau is removed.
+where $A, B, \phi$ are constants depending upon details of the rest of the interferometer and the observable, see Appendix~\ref{app:cost_landscape}.
+This holds regardless of the observable $H$, the input state, the number of particles or the size and layout of the interferometer.
+We refer to this as a \textit{fermionic cost landscape}.
+See Fig.~\ref{fig:rotosolve_minimum} for an example produced using an exact wavefunction simulation.

 We can immediately apply the parameter shift rule of Eq.~\eqref{eq:parameter_shift_rule} to this simpler cost landscape to get